jodielunger/PACS-MACS/README.md

-# SCR-macrophages
+# PACS-macrophages

-This repository contains scripts to run two-state modeling associated with the SCR Macrophage project.
+This repository contains scripts to run two-state modeling associated with the PACS Macrophage project.

 Requirements:
 1. `phago_suma_combined.Rds`: This is the only dataset required to run the two-state model and must be downloaded from [Zenodo](10.5281/zenodo.19699424).
 During peer review, this dataset will be restricted for reviewer access only.